john-breton/JavaStateMachine/README.md

 # JavaStateMachine
-Created for the a course at Carleton University.
+Created for a course at Carleton University.
 Winter 2020.

 ## Real-Time Elevator Simulator